FREQUENTLY ASKED QUESTIONS

 Who is eligible to become a Youth Journalism International student?

 Anyone in the world who can write in English, remains a student and is not working professionally for a living.
-But generally it’s for those who are at least 12 years old and no older than 25 years old.
-We’re sorry that we can’t extend our help to much older students.
+But generally it’s for those who are at least 12 years old and no older than 22 years old.
+We’re sorry that we can’t extend our help to older students.
+Students who are already a part of YJI may stay in the group until they are as old as 25 if the circumstances warrant it.

 How do I join Youth Journalism International?